-I know, O Lord, that a man’s life is not his own; it is not for man to direct his steps.
+“I know, O LORD, that a man’s life is not his own; it is not for man to direct his steps.”
 (Jeremiah 10:23, NIV).

 It is said in most theological schools as well as Evangelical Christian circles, that MAN IS A FREE MORAL AGENT.
-Nonetheless, you must understand that the phrase “free moral agent” is not Scriptural.
-Free moral agency is simply a theological expression coined by man for his own convenience, and like most human inventions and extra-biblical terminology, it is not scripturally verifiable.
+Nonetheless, you must understand that, the phrase “free moral agent” is not a Scriptural one.
+Free moral agency is simply a theological expression coined by man for his own convenience, and like most human inventions and extra-biblical terminology, is not scripturally verifiable.
 Who is a free moral agent?
 To perfectly understand who a free moral agent is, the term ought to be broken down:

 - An AGENT is an actor; one who is able to act or perform.

 - A FREE agent is one who can act as he pleases without any restraint of any kind placed upon him.